Board Of Directors

 Shelia Dudley is a Project Manager for NEWCC and her duties span all social justice areas of the organization.
 Most recently, Shelia has facilitated the “Internet in a Box” Project to get Internet and WIFI Solar Charging Station access into Highland Park.
 Shelia has had an eclectic career which began at Detroit Edison (now DTE) and lasted for 17 years, where she rose through the ranks to become Administrative Supervisor overseeing all administrative functions for powerplant operations, successfully leading a staff of over 100 people and managing a $500M budget.
 Upon relocating to South Florida, Shelia became Associate Superintendent of Business Operations at Broward County Public Schools and acted as Chief of Staff, a position she held for over seven years before relocating to Baltimore, MD, as Human Resources Officer of Baltimore City Public Schools.
 During her five years there, she successfully led the automation of a “paper” system to an integrated, enterprise-wide computer system thereby significantly reducing human errors and expediting processes.
 Her love of technology-led her to Lawson Software where she became a Sr. Business Consultant traveling throughout the US mapping “paper systems” for integration into a computerized system.
 Shelia was recruited by Burger King World Headquarters to lead their HR Compliance Department where she once again successfully led the charge to integrate the paper-based human resource activities into a technology-based, system-wide solution.
 In early 2020, she relocated back to her native city where her family resides, Highland Park.
 Wherever Shelia lived, she became actively involved in/with community organizations that helped improve the lives of the disenfranchised.
 Shelia has sat on the Board of Directors of the Urban League of Broward County, Room 2 Bloom Community Development Organization, Girls, Inc., Highland Park Youth Athletic Association and New Hope Development, Inc. Shelia holds a master’s degree in business administration from Florida International University, a bachelor’s degree in human resource management/labor relations from Wayne State University and Senior Professional Human Resource certification from the Society of Human Resource Management.

-Providing Internet access in North End and Highland Park
+Providing Internet access in the North End, Highland Park, and Hamtramck

 Monthly providing emergency food and services to families in 48202, 48203 & 48211